sumit6702/dotfiles/README.md

 # My Dotfiles

-This repository contains my personal dotfiles and configuration files, managed using [Dotbot](https://github.com/anishathalye/dotbot) for easy installation and setup.
+This repository contains my personal dotfiles and configuration files, managed using custom bash script for easy installation and setup.

 ## Installation